Activision Blizzard: US seeks to block Microsoft's $69bn acquisition

 The complaint against Microsoft is among the most-high profile legal fights to emerge from US President Joe Biden's pledge to take a harder line against monopolies.

-The planned deal had already raised concerns in other countries, including the UK, and it shocked the industry when it was announced in January.
+The planned deal had already raised concerns in other countries, including the UK.

-The Federal Trade Commission, the US consumer watchdog, said that Activision was one of a small number of top video game developers that made high-quality games for multiple devices.
+Activision Blizzard owns some of the most popular games in the world, including the Call of Duty series, World of Warcraft, Overwatch, and Candy Crush.

-Activision Blizzard owns the Call of Duty series, World of Warcraft, Overwatch, and Candy Crush.
+The Federal Trade Commission, the US consumer watchdog that filed the complaint, said that Activision was one of a small number of top video game developers that made high-quality games for multiple devices.

 The deal would give Microsoft "both the means and motive to harm competition" by manipulating pricing, making games worse on its competitors' video game consoles, "or withholding content from competitors entirely, resulting in harm to consumers," the agency said in a press release.